charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 ### Access the dashboard

-To check that everything is actually working, you may want to log in to the Kubernetes Dashboard at the IP address given in the above output.
+To check that everything is actually working, you may want to log in to the Kubernetes Dashboard.

 The recommended way to do this is to use the built-in proxy service, run with the following: